Field-driven Reversal Models in Artificial Spin Ice: Spin Canting

-Some of the reduced coupling seen in the modelling done here will also be due to condensing the magnetization in to a single point.
+Some of the reduced coupling seen in the modelling done here will also be due to condensing the magnetization in to a single point, as observed in other systems~\cite{Rougemaille_PRL_2011_kag}.
 While artificially increasing the moment of each island will not alter the first NN bond energy, $J$, it will increase the coupling during reversal due to the increased local dipolar field, at the cost of modifying the coupling and bond energy with further distant neighbors due to the different distribution of fields.
+A similar effect is likely to be seen by artificially reducing the lattice spacing.
 These aspects of the interactions may be improved by adopting a dumbbell model where the finite length of the islands is incorporated~\cite{Moller2009_PRB_multipole, Di_Pietro_Mart_nez_2020_disorder}, or each island may be broken into several point dipoles, as others have done in a different system~\cite{Yu_2017_AIP_Adv_mc}.
 Spin canting can be included in all three models, by rotating the point dipole, the dumbbell, or the end spins, and the combination of the effects is likely to further improve modeling of the coupling and all the important properties reliant upon it.
 These potential improvements could be added to an implementation of the SW-PD model to improve the accuracy of the calculations whilst still maintaining much of the speed advantages that point dipole calculations have over the more advanced MM models.
+Alternatively, the use lookup tables of relevant properties, either derived directly from micromagnetics or altered to produce suitably modified interactions in whatever version of the point-dipole model is used, is likely to prove beneficial, at the cost of a degree of complexity.
 As none of these features are present in currently available packages, we will continue with our model evaluation using the fixed single point-dipole models.